Advocacy

 Easter Island (Rapa Nui)—Orongo

-Rapa Nui (Easter Island), a special territory of Chile that was annexed in 1888, is most famous for the hundreds moai statues scattered throughout its coastline.
+Rapa Nui (Easter Island), a special territory of Chile that was annexed in 1888, is most famous for the hundreds of moai statues scattered throughout its coastline.

 Easter Island (Rapa Nui)—Rano Raraku